 Magic is also in the news frequently, while he served as the Lakers’ president of basketball operations until midway through 2019.
 He cited “backstabbing and the whispering” as the cause for the split.

-Here’s a checklist for his rookie cards, including three of the best options to look out for at auction.
+We’ve identified three of the best Johnson rookie cards to keep an eye out for at auction.

 Magic Johnson Rookie Card Checklist